jina-ai/jina/README.md

 ### Containerize your Executor

 In order to deploy your solutions to the cloud, you need to containerize your services.
 Jina provides the [Executor Hub](https://docs.jina.ai/concepts/serving/executor/hub/create-hub-executor/), the perfect tool to streamline this process taking a lot of the troubles with you.
-It also allows to share these Executors publicly or privately.
+It also lets you share these Executors publicly or privately.

-You just need to structure your Executor in a folder structure:
+You just need to structure your Executor in a folder:

 ```shell script
 TextToImage/